lpoto/telescope-tasks.nvim/ROADMAP.md

 - [x] Add task generators
   - [x] All tasks should be added through generators
   - [x] Expose api for defining custom generators
-  - [ ] Support adding filetypes in which the generators don't run

 ##

 - [ ] Optimize generators
-  - [ ] Add a cache so they are not redundantly run every time
+  - [x] Add a cache so they are not redundantly run every time
+    - [ ] Synchronously clean cache, remove caches for invalid buffers
   - [ ] Run generators synchronously

 ##